riyaphulwani/AI-Planet-hackathon/README.md

 # AI-Planet-hackathon
-Hey I am, Riya phulwani.
+Hey!
+I am Riya phulwani.
-this is my submission for the AI planet hackathon.
+This is my submission for the AI planet hackathon.